How To Make Money Blogging to Pay for Travel

 - Which is most conducive to advertising and making money?

 - When Adventure Turns to Expedition: An Epic Discovery of Peru

 - HOW TO: Get In (and Back Out) of San Pedro, Bolivia’s Most Notorious Prison

 How-To (Informative) Writing

-On the other hand, my personal favourite by far is the one about San Pedro prison, because it’s about my favourite travel experiences.
-But it fails in terms of everything else.
+On the other hand, my personal favorite by far is the one about San Pedro prison, because it’s about my favorite travel experiences.
+But it fails regarding everything else.
 It doesn’t drive much traffic or have much advertising potential.

 Finally, the post about seawater drives lots and lots of traffic, but the wrong type of traffic.
 And there’s not much potential for advertising.
 I hope those examples help put some of my previous comments in context.